DecisionsDev/odm-ondocker/standalone/dockerhub/full-description.md

 	- [Getting started with ODM for Developers Docker image](https://github.com/ODMDev/odm-for-dev-getting-started)

-	- [Creating a decision service in Rule Designer](https://www.ibm.com/support/knowledgecenter/en/SS7J8H/com.ibm.odm.cloud.tutorials/tut_cloud_ds_topics/odm_cloud_dservice_tut.html).
-For this tutorial, you need some knowledge of Java and the Eclipse workspaces, perspectives, and views.
-The following instructions supersede the prerequisites given in the tutorial documentation:

-	    - Get Rule Designer from the Eclipse marketplace, as indicated at the beginning of this page.
-	    - Download the Miniloan sample project from the https://github.com/ODMDev/odm-for-dev-getting-started GitHub repository by clicking 'Clone or Code' and then 'Download ZIP'.
-	    - Extract its contents to a new directory.
-The tutorial later refers to this directory as `<InstallDir>/miniloanservice-projects`.
-The size of the download file is about 13 KB.
-	    - For Decision Server console and Decision Center Business console, use the URLs and the users/passwords provided in the table below on this page.

-	- [Getting started with decision modeling in the Business console](https://www.ibm.com/docs/en/odm/8.11.1?topic=tutorials-deprecated-getting-started-decision-modeling).
-For Decision Center Business console, use the URL and the user/password provided in the table below on this page.

 # Overview

   The image in this repository contains IBM Operational Decision Manager for Developers based on the IBM Websphere Application Server Liberty for Developer image.
 See the license section below for restrictions on the use of this image.
-For more information about IBM Operational Decision Manager, see the [ODM Documentation](https://www.ibm.com/docs/en/odm/8.11.1?topic=manager-introducing-operational-decision) site.
+For more information about IBM Operational Decision Manager, see the [ODM Documentation](https://www.ibm.com/docs/en/odm/8.12.0?topic=manager-introducing-operational-decision) site.

   # Usage